 Now, Bayer announced they are stopping sales of Essure in the U.S. later this year.
 Bayer has called this a “business decision.”
 Many women have rallied against Essure.
 While they are glad for the decision, for many, it comes too late.

 Dangerous Medical Device Attorney

-Speak with a Lancaster area medical device injury attorney to understand your options.
+Speak with a medical device injury attorney in your state to understand your options.
 Our office is in Lancaster city, but we can help people all over Pennsylvania.
 There is a limited time for people with injuries to file a claim.
-Get legal advice for your situation from Haggerty & Silverman.
+Get legal advice for your situation from Haggerty Silverman & Justice.